uhasker/large-language-models-for-software-engineers/src/01-text-in-text-out.md

 This is the standard pattern for interacting with an LLM.
 First, we provide a **system message** to the model to set the context.
-Then, we repeatedly provide a **user message** and the model generates an **assistant message** which we append to the list of messages.
+Then, we alternate between sending **user messages** and receiving **assistant messages** from the model, each time appending the new exchange to the conversation history.

-How does this align with the idea that LLMs are fundamentally “text in, text out”?
+How does this chat-based interaction fit with the idea that LLMs are fundamentally "text in, text out"?
+The key is that the list of messages is simply a structured way of representing the conversation.
-It works because the list of messages is ultimately transformed into a single block of text using special formatting strings before being passed to the model.
+Before it reaches the model, this list is flattened into a single block of text using special formatting strings—so, under the hood, it's still just text going in and text coming out.

 For example, the list of messages above could be encoded into the following text: